Large deviations for a class of tempered subordinators and their inverse processes

 for instance, when $v_r=r$ (we have this situation in Sections \ref{sec:LD-inverse-processes} and \ref{sec:LD-time-changes}), condition \eqref{eq:BC-lemma-convergence} holds with the sequence $r_n=n$. \end{remark}

-Another standard large deviation result used in this paper (more precisely in Remark \ref{rem:increments-vs-marginals}) is the contraction principle (see e.g. Theorem 4.2.1 in \cite{DemboZeitouni}).
-As above let $\{Y_r\}_r$ be a family of $\mathcal{Y}$-valued random variables (defined on the same probability), and assume that $\{Y_r\}_r$ satisfies the LDP, as $r\to r_0$, with speed $v_r$ and good rate function $I$.
+Here we also recall the contraction principle (see e.g. Theorem 4.2.1 in \cite{DemboZeitouni}), that will be used in Remark \ref{rem:increments-vs-marginals}.
+Let $\{Y_r\}_r$ be a family of $\mathcal{Y}$-valued random variables defined on the same probability (as above), and assume that $\{Y_r\}_r$ satisfies the LDP, as $r\to r_0$, with speed $v_r$ and good rate function $I$.
 Then, if we consider a continuous function $f:\mathcal{Y}\to\mathcal{Z}$, where $\mathcal{Z}$ is another topological space, the family of $\mathcal{Z}$-valued random variables $\{f(Y_r)\}_r$ satisfies the LDP, as $r\to r_0$, with speed $v_r$ and good rate function $J$ defined by